hantsy/spring-r2dbc-sample/docs/auditing.md

 For most of Spring developers, I think you are familiar with the simple auditing features in Spring Data project, but in the past years, it only works with the blocking APIs.
 The long-awaited [Reactive AuditorAware support](https://jira.spring.io/browse/DATACMNS-1379) will be available in the new Spring Data release train.

+Let's create a new Spring Boot project to experience the auditing feature.

+Open your browser and navigate to [Spring Intializr](https://start.spring.io) page.

-Create a Spring Boot project using [Spring Intializr](https://start.spring.io), choose Maven as build tools and build against the latest Java 11 or above, choose Spring Boot 2.4.0-M3 to get the newest `ReactiveAuditorAware` support, and add the following dependencies to the project.
+* Build tools: choose Maven as build tools
+* Java version, choose the latest Java 11 or above
+* Spring boot version: choose Spring Boot 2.4.0-M3 to get the newest `ReactiveAuditorAware` support
+* And add the following dependencies to the project.
   * Reactive Web
   * Spring Data R2dbc
   * Security
   * Lombok

 ## Enabling Auditing Support